History of Málaga to Fuengirola Railway

 In 1987 a loop link in Malaga was constructed so that trains could run from Fuengirola to Córdoba and from Fuengirola to Madrid.
 The practice was dropped a few years later when freight lines were remodelled and the link was removed.
 Until the arrival of the AVE in 2007 some summer TALGO trains from Madrid changed direction in Málaga station to continue to Fuengirola.

-Later upgrades included the extension loop to include Málaga airport.
+Other post 1975 upgrades included the extension loop to include Málaga airport.
 Underground stations were added at Victoria Kent and Guadalhorce.
 The Campo de Golf-Campamento Benítez station was moved and re-opened as Plaza Mayor in 2004 after construction of the shopping complex.
 The Malaga airport station was re-located underground as part of the Terminal 3 works and the line between the airport and Guadalhorce station was moved underground to allow for the construction of the second runway.